 Toggle: English / Spanish

 Nursemaid's elbow is a dislocation of a bone in the elbow called the radius.
-Dislocation means the bone slips out of its normal position at the elbow joint.
+Dislocation means the bone slips out of its normal position.

 The injury is also called radial head dislocation.